Table of Contents

 What Are Flight Attendants?

-But flight attendants have many responsibilities you don’t see.
+Flight attendants have many responsibilities you don’t see, as well.
 They have to be well-versed in emergency procedures, should there be an issue on board.
 They interact with the pilots and create reports for each flight.

 Being a flight attendant requires an outgoing personality.
 If that doesn’t describe you, you may want to explore jobs for introverts.